wbcbz7/sndlib-watcom/README.md

   by default, audio is routed to every pin with connectivity field set to other than None and designated as Line Out, SPDIF Out and Headphone Out (see HDA spec for further info).
 Internal amplifiers, EAPD pin and SPDIF transmitters are activated as well.
 If appropriate IOCTL is sent, then Speaker pins are also configured to output, if applicable.

-  **NOTE:** unfortunately, while HDA controller spec is well defined and most controllers are conform with it, several quirks can result in faults such as frozen audio position, static and even occasional hangups. sndlib tries to work around these quirks, although success rate on non-Intel HDA controllers is dependent on many other factors.
+  **NOTE:** unfortunately, while HDA controller spec is well defined and most controllers are conforming with it well, several quirks can result in faults such as frozen audio position, static and even occasional hangups. sndlib tries to work around these quirks, although success rate on non-Intel HDA controllers is dependent on many other factors.

   In case of troubles, run any DOS application that supports HD Audio (such as MPXPLAY), exit and restart sndlib application again.
 If it doesn't help, restart without CONFIG.SYS/AUTOEXEC.BAT, and try again.